Muzzbuzz24/5YN-PerformativeComplexity-Killer/README.md

 **3. Pivot to Ineffability**: Claim the "real" truth is just out of reach of the current tools, thereby making the speaker the only person capable of "sensing" it.

+**Outcome**: The claimant maintains narrative dominance, shielding themselves from intellectual engagement.
+Empirical claims are dismissed in favor of solipsistic narratives ('lived experience' 'their truth').

 ## The Mechanism: Tautological Ineffability

 The claim of ineffability ("It's more complex than your simplistic thinking") simultaneously works as a shield against intellectual engagement, while establishing the claimant as the "superior" and "more enlightened" thinker.

-## Outcome

-The claimant maintains narrative dominance, shielding themselves from intellectual engagement.
-Empirical claims are dismissed in favor of solipsistic narratives ('lived experience' 'her truth').

 ## Detection and Refutation Prompt